Paroyer/ModCatalogue/Mods/InstallMods.md

 4-Launch cubeworld.exe, select if you want to play with Mods or no, then a message will appear and confirm you which mods are loaded

+>You may need the unpacked cubeworld.exe, if ever some mods dont launch, but somepeople report they always used the default cubeworld.exe
+>
+>Just look at steamless documentation, or grab that one : [Unpacked cubeworld.exe](https://cdn.discordapp.com/attachments/329294754846343168/834495644994895872/cubeworld.exe)
+>
+>I personally recommend to rename your actual cubeworld.exe to cubeworld--packed.exe or what not, just in case.

+### Exemple

   <div align="center">
   <img src="https://i.imgur.com/Mxf7nVF.png" style="width:90%">
   </div>